UnicoLab/FlowyML/docs/plugins/creating-plugins.md

 # Creating Custom Plugins

-UniFlow's plugin system is designed to be extensible.
-You can integrate any Python class as a UniFlow component using the **Generic Bridge** and a simple YAML configuration.
+flowyml's plugin system is designed to be extensible.
+You can integrate any Python class as a flowyml component using the **Generic Bridge** and a simple YAML configuration.

 ## Configuration Structure

-Plugins are defined in a `plugins` list within your `uniflow.yaml` or a dedicated config file.
+Plugins are defined in a `plugins` list within your `flowyml.yaml` or a dedicated config file.

 ```yaml
 plugins: